Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Analysis of Scheduled Sampling

 \subsection{Prefixes under Scheduled Sampling}

-\citet{DBLP:journals/corr/Huszar15} argued that scheduled sampling is an inappropriate training objective since it learns models that ignore the generated prefixes.
+\citet{DBLP:journals/corr/Huszar15} argued that scheduled sampling is an inappropriate training objective since it learns models that ignore the prefixes.
 This limitation arises because the model-generated outputs correspond to a distribution that is different from the ground-truth sequences the model is trained to generate.
 Therefore training might not converge to the correct model even as the dataset and the capacity of the model increase indefinitely.

-To empirically verify this hypothesis, we apply LRP to quantify the influence of the input sequence and the prefix on the output generation process.
-The intuition behind this experiment is that if scheduled sampling creates models that ignore the prefixes, then the input sequence and the prefix contributions should remain relatively stable.
+To empirically verify this hypothesis, we apply LRP to quantify the influence of the input sequence and the prefix during prediction when the model conditions using \begin{enumerate*}[label=(\roman*)] \item random prefixes that are valid in the target language but semantically unrelated to the input sequence, and \item model-generated prefixes\end{enumerate*}.
+The intuition behind this experiment is that if scheduled sampling creates models that ignore the prefixes, then the input sequence and the prefix contributions should remain relatively stable across the two prefix types.

-Given an input sequence token $x_i$ and a prefix token $y_j$, LRP computes the relevance scores $r_t(x_i)$ and $r_t(y_j)$ at every output generation step $t$ by back-propagating from the output to the input.
+LRP quantifies the proportion of each token's influence during prediction, and thus it has been used to analyze the effect of source and target contexts~\citep{ding-etal-2017-visualizing, DBLP:journals/corr/abs-2010-10907}.
+In terms of explainability and reliability, it has been shown to outperform related methods in text classification~\citep{arras-etal-2017-explaining, poerner-etal-2018-evaluating, arras-etal-2019-evaluating}.
+Concretely, given an input sequence token $x_i$ and a prefix token $y_j$, LRP computes the relevance scores $r_t(x_i)$ and $r_t(y_j)$ at every output generation step $t$ by back-propagating from the output to the input.
 Importantly, the total relevance scores for each generated token are equal to 1:

-In the general case, the relevance score $r_{j}^{(l)}$ for the $j$-th neuron in layer $l$ is computed as:\footnote{Since we use implementation of~\citet{voita-etal-2019-analyzing}, we adopt the LRP-$\alpha\beta$ rule~\citep{10.1371/journal.pone.0130140, DBLP:conf/icann/BinderMLMS16} for computing relevance scores.}
+In the general case, the relevance score $r_{j}^{(l)}$ for the $j$-th neuron in layer $l$ is computed as:\footnote{Since we use implementation of~\citet{DBLP:journals/corr/abs-2010-10907}, we adopt the LRP-$\alpha\beta$ rule~\citep{10.1371/journal.pone.0130140, DBLP:conf/icann/BinderMLMS16} for computing relevance scores.}

 where $z_{jk} = x_{j}w_{jk}$.
 Here $K$ denotes the total number of neurons at each layer, $j$ and $k$ are neurons at two consecutive layers $l$ and $l + 1$, $x_{j}$ is the activation of neuron $j$ at layer $l$, $w_{jk}$ is the weight connecting neurons $j$ and $k$, $r(l+1)$ is the relevance score at layer $(l+1)$, $+$ and $-$ indicate positive and negative contributions to $r(l+1)$, and finally, $\alpha$ and $\beta$ are hyperpameters that determine the importance of the positive~(+) and negative~(-) contributions.